 EBook readers might get overlooked for tablets and smartphones, but for dedicated readers who don’t like dragging heavy books around, eBook readers have a much-loved place on the market.
-Today, electronic bookworms have a huge range of choices whether they’re looking for a new e-reader, read our advice first to understand the features and specifications that matter the most when choosing an eBook reader.
+Today, electronic bookworms have a huge range of choices whether they’re looking for the most affordable, most ergonomic, most accessible, or simply the best ereader on the market.

-Mid-range eBook readers include the highly popular Kindle Paperwhite, the NOOK Glowlight Plus, and the Kobo Glo HD, which all retail at between $100 and $200.
+Mid-range eBook readers include the highly popular Kindle Paperwhite, the NOOK Glowlight Plus, and the Kobo Clara HD, which all retail at between $100 and $200.
 At this price range you’ll find some extras, like waterproofing and backlighting.

 Most eBook readers have screens that measure 6”.
-The Kobo readers are larger, measuring 6.8” for the Aura H2O and a massive 7.8” for the Aura One.
+The Kobo readers are larger, measuring 7.8” for the Aura One and a massive 8” for the Forma.
 This means you can read larger fonts more easily, but it also makes them less comfortable to hold in one hand.

 One of the best eBook readers for a good reading experience is the Kindle Paperwhite, which uses E Ink along with a specially designed font called Bookerly that genuinely does make it faster for the eye to recognize words for speedier page scanning.
 The contrast is clear and the screen is carefully designed so that there is no glare that can make it hard to read in certain lights.

-Although the earliest eBook readers didn’t come with integrated lighting, it’s become one of the best features on an e-reader.
-The basic Kindle and Barnes & Noble Simple Touch still don’t come with lighting, but most mid-range readers like the Kindle Paperwhite and Kobo Glo HD include it.
-Some eBook readers now invite you to choose the color and style of your backlighting, like the Kobo Aura One which has a color shift filter to reduce blue light and make it easier to fall asleep.
+While more basic devices have LED backlighting, the best eBook readers today incorporate advanced lighting features.
+All of Kobo’s eReaders feature ComfortLight Pro technology, including the Kobo Aura One which has a color shift filter to reduce blue light and make it easier to fall asleep.
 There’s also the option of leaving it up to the eBook reader itself to choose the lighting you need.
-Some readers such as the Barnes & Noble NOOK GlowLight Plus and the Kindle Oasis detect the ambient light and automatically adjust the backlighting for the best reading experience.
+Some readers such as the Barnes & Noble NOOK GlowLight Plus and the Kindle All-New Oasis detect the ambient light and automatically adjust the backlighting for the best reading experience.

 Whether or not a touchscreen makes a difference to your eBook reader choice is a matter of personal preference.
-A touchscreen can make it easier to scroll through a long library list of books, like that offered on the Kobo Glo HD or the Amazon Fire 7 tablet which doubles as an e-reader.
+A touchscreen can make it easier to scroll through a long library list of books, like that offered on the Amazon Fire 7 tablet which doubles as an e-reader.
 That being said, physical buttons like those on the basic Kindle can be more ergonomically friendly as well as being more convenient when you’re reading on the beach or in gloves and can’t easily activate a touch screen.
-Some of the top range eBook readers provide you with both options, like the Kindle Oasis.
+Some of the top range eBook readers provide you with both options, like the Kindle All-New Oasis.

 After the reading experience, perhaps the next most important factor when choosing an eBook reader is the supported formats.
 There’s no one eBook reader which natively supports all formats, which means that you either will need to do some clever reconfiguration to make your eBook reader support other formats, or start off by deciding which formats you prefer and then choose the right reader accordingly.